-- (b) The lessor should allocate finance income over the lease term based on a systematic and rational basis reflecting a constant periodic rate of return on the lessor's net investment in the finance lease. - (c) Lease payments (excluding costs for services) during the lease term are applied against the gross investment in the lease to reduce both the principal and the unearned finance income. - B. Lease income from an operating lease (net of any incentives given to the lessee) is recognised in profit or loss on a straight-line basis over the lease term. - (6) Inventories
+- A. Based on the terms of a lease contract, a lease is classified as a finance lease if the lessee assumes substantially all the risks and rewards incidental to ownership of the leased asset. - (a) At commencement of the lease term, the lessor should record a finance lease in the balance sheet as 'Lease receivables' at an amount equal to the gross investment in the lease (including initial direct costs).
+The difference between gross lease receivable and the present value of the receivable is recognised as 'Unearned finance income of finance lease'. - (b) The lessor should allocate finance income over the lease term based on a systematic and rational basis reflecting a constant periodic rate of return on the lessor's net investment in the finance lease. - (c) Lease payments (excluding costs for services) during the lease term are applied against the gross investment in the lease to reduce both the principal and the unearned finance income. - B. Lease income from an operating lease (net of any incentives given to the lessee) is recognised in profit or loss on a straight-line basis over the lease term.

+(6) Inventories

-Inventories are initially recognized at cost and at the end of the year, all inventories are stated at the lower of cost and net realizable value.
+Based on the initial recognition at acquisition cost, the cost calculation method uses the retail method for estimation.
+At the end of the year, all inventories are stated at the lower of cost and net realizable value.
+When comparing cost and net realizable value, the item-by-item comparison method is used.